-- 1) This value has been measured in a previous work [11].
-It is the time for transferring a stereo audio sample from the AC97 to the FPGA, decode it in hardware, re-code and pass it back to the AC97 output without routing the audio signal through the μ Blaze processor. - The compass data is transferred in ASCII.
-Small values have less digits and thus need less transfer time then large values. - 3) Delay between audio input and audio output.
+1) This value has been measured in a previous work [12].
+It is the time for transferring a stereo audio sample from the AC97 to the FPGA, decode it in hardware, re-code and pass it back to the AC97 output without routing the audio signal through the μ Blaze processor.